Chart Color Schemes

 Alkimos lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of Nov 2025, the population of Alkimos is estimated at around 16,843.
-This reflects an increase of 6,640 people since the 2021 Census, which reported a population of 10,203.
-The change is inferred from AreaSearch's estimate of the resident population at 13,238 following examination of the latest ERP data release by the ABS (June 2024), along with an additional 1,672 validated new addresses since the Census date.
-This level of population equates to a density ratio of 976 persons per square kilometer.
-Alkimos's growth rate of 65.1% since the 2021 census exceeded the national average (8.9%).
-Population growth was primarily driven by interstate migration, contributing approximately 68.0% of overall population gains.
+The population of the Alkimos statistical area (Lv2) was estimated at 17,448 as of Nov 2025.
+This figure reflects an increase of 7,245 people since the 2021 Census, which reported a population of 10,203.
+The change is inferred from AreaSearch's estimation of the resident population at 13,505 as of June 2024, along with validation of an additional 1,672 new addresses since the Census date.
+This results in a population density ratio of 1,011 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
+The Alkimos (SA2) experienced a growth rate of 71.0% between the 2021 Census and Nov 2025, exceeding the national average of 9.7%.
+This growth was primarily driven by interstate migration contributing approximately 68.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Exceptional growth is predicted over the period to 2041, with Alkimos expected to grow by 13,677 persons, reflecting a gain of 67.8% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises the growth rates by age cohort provided by the ABS in its Greater Capital Region projections released in 2023, based on 2022 data.
+Looking ahead, demographic trends predict exceptional growth for the Alkimos (SA2), placing it in the top 10 percent of statistical areas analysed by AreaSearch.
+By 2041, the area is expected to grow by 13,949 persons, reflecting a gain of 63.6% over the 17-year period.

 Frequently Asked Questions - Population